essejhsif/coursera-getting-and-cleaning-data/README.md

-###README.md

-This is the Github repository for the Coursera course 'Getting and Cleaning Data' project.
+This is my Github repository for the Coursera course 'Getting and Cleaning Data' project.

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 #####A full description is available at the site where the data was obtained: